artebin/git-sup/README.md

   -f, -F	Do not (f) or do (F) run git fetch.
 		Git fetch is not done by default.

-  -l, -L	Do not (l) or do (L) show git logs for the commits
+  -l, -L	Level of git logs for the commits behind/ahead.
-		behind/ahead.
-Git logs are not showed by default.
+		0: no logs
+		1; only for HEAD
+		2: for all branches

 Git Config:
   gitsup.rungitfetch	true/false valued.
-Overridden by option -fF. gitsup.showgitlog	true/false valued.
-Overridden by option -lL.
+Overridden by option -f, -F. gitsup.showgitlog	true/false valued.
+Overridden by option -l, -L.
 ~~~

 ## Example